 The accompanying unaudited consolidated financial statements of Acura Pharmaceuticals, Inc. and subsidiaries (the "Company") have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles in the United States for complete financial statements.
-In the opinion of management, all adjustments, consisting of normal recurring accrual adjustments, considered necessary to present fairly the financial position, results of operations and changes in cash flows for the three months ended March 31, 2005, assuming that the Company will continue as a going concern, have been made.
-The results of operations for the three month period ended March 31, 2005 are not necessarily indicative of the results that may be expected for the full year ended December 31, 2005.
+In the opinion of management, all adjustments, consisting of normal recurring accrual adjustments, considered necessary to present fairly the financial position, results of operations and changes in cash flows for the three and six months ended June 30, 2005, assuming that the Company will continue as a going concern, have been made.
+The results of operations for the three and six month period ended June 30, 2005 are not necessarily indicative of the results that may be expected for the full year ending December 31, 2005.
 The unaudited consolidated financial statements should be read in conjunction with the consolidated financial statements and footnotes thereto for the year ended December 31, 2004 included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission.